 A. Distance from the school is not the only or determining factor.
 If a child has obtained a place who lives closer to you, this will be because they were given priority over your application because they were ranked higher using the school's Admission Policy and criteria.

 Having a sibling at the school for example gives you a better chance of securing a place.
 If you attend church and a minister is willing to sign that you are a regular attender, this will also give you a better chance even if you live closer to the school than they do.
 It is really important that you read the school's admission policy really carefully.

-Q. Can a school exceed the Published Admissions Number?
+Q. Can the school exceed the Published Admission Number?

 A. In rare circumstances this is possible.
 For example, if the school has offered or admitted 15 children and in the meantime a child at another school receives an Education Health Care Plan from the Local Authority, the law says the school must admit that child regardless of the Published Admission Number.
 There are a number of other circumstances that this can happen.
 These children are called 'excepted pupils' because the law allows exceptions.